marshse/QMEE/assignments/projects.md

     - Nest # [if known],
     - date caught
 - Other Known Info:
-  -Females can be 1, 2 or 3 years old.
+  - Females can be 1, 2 or 3 years old.
   - NM are 2 (and occasionally 3) years old,
   - Sat Males are 1 or 2 years old,
   - Sn Males are 1 (and occasionally 2) year old